crate/crate-operator/docs/source/concepts.rst

 corresponding passwords and the ``ALL`` privileges by connecting to the cluster using the PostgreSQL protocol, and *not* by ``exec``\ing into a Kubernetes container.

+The entire bootstrapping process may not take longer than 1800 seconds (default) before it is considered failed.
+The timeout can be configed with the ``BOOTSTRAP_TIMEOUT`` environment variable.

 Cluster Restart
 ---------------